-Meetings are held five times a year and are open to the public and the media.
+Public consultations to ensure goals and activities meet local needs were held in 2000, 2010 and 2016.
+Community members actively participated in updating THEP’s strategic directions plan in 2022.
+Meetings are held five times a year and everyone is welcome to participate.
+THEC meeting minutes are available online.
 Working groups are established on an as need basis and meet regularly.
-THEC meeting minutes are available online.
-Twice a year, the program also publishes a community newsletter that gets delivered to every household in Trail, Rivervale, Warfield, Oasis, Casino and Waneta.
+Twice a year, the program also publishes a community newsletter that gets delivered to every household in Trail, Casino, Rivervale, Oasis, Waneta and Warfield.

-The program team can be found throughout the community sharing information, support and services.
+The Program team can be found throughout the community sharing information, support and services.

-The THEC has been working to reduce children’s exposure to lead and other smelter metals in the community for more than three decades.
+THEC has been working to reduce children’s exposure to lead and other smelter metals in the community for more than three decades.